thingsboard/thingsboard.github.io/_includes/templates/install/windows-java-install.md

 ThingsBoard service is running on Java 8.
-Follow this instructions to install OpenJDK 8.
+Follow these instructions to install OpenJDK 8.

  * Visit [Open JDK Download Page](https://adoptopenjdk.net/index.html) to download latest **OpenJDK 8 (LTS)** MSI package.
  * Run the downloaded MSI package and follow the instructions.